semgrep/semgrep-docs/docs/kb/rules/rule-file-perf-principles.md

 Generally, the time required to scan files scales linearly with the number of files scanned, but file size is still important.
 Overall, the time taken is **time for setup work + time for matching**.
-For setup work, files aren’t analyzed alone but in groups of mutually dependent files (SCCs).
+For setup work, files aren’t analyzed alone but in groups of mutually dependent files called strongly connected components (SCCs).

 The time for setup work is **number of SCCs * time for each SCC**, where the time for each SCC grows, in the worst case, exponentially up to certain limits